iobis/hackathon/README.md

 ### Full data exports

-[links to jupyter notebook for full data export?]

 A full data export of OBIS data is available for download as a Parquet file, [here](https://obis.org/data/access/).
 Note the following:

 - These exports do not include measurement data, dropped records, or absence records